DataDog/datadog-ci/src/commands/synthetics/README.md

 : Pass a query to select which Synthetic tests to run.
 If you are running tests in the CLI, use the `-s` flag.

 `tunnel`
-: Use the [Continuous Testing Tunnel](#use-the-testing-tunnel) to execute your test batch.
+: Use [Local and Staging Environments](#use-local-and-staging-environments) to execute your test batch.

 #### Use a proxy